-As a matter of fact, he may be the defacto reigning “king” of underground Metal guitar.
+As a matter of fact, he might be the defacto reigning “king” of underground Metal guitar.
 Why underground?
 By choice!
-You see Dave decided to take things in his own hands and started Leviathan Records (his own indie record label based in Cincinnati) early on in his rather prolific career.
-In addition to creating + playing some of the best riffs in Metal, he also produces, writes and promotes the material!
+You see Dave decided to take things in his own hands and started Leviathan Records (his own indie record label) early on in his rather prolific career.
+In addition to creating and playing some of the best riffs in Metal, he also produces, writes and promotes the material.

 I totally respect Dave for doing his own thing and for staying independent.
 This choice has given him [and the other bands on his roster] the freedom to create as they wish without any major label pressure.
 It seems he has always valued producing the music he wants over commercial success.
 Hats off…

 My first taste of his guitar virtuosity was on the excellent début studio album called “Mystery of Illusion” released a couple of years ago on Shrapnel Records (Dave can easily hang with any of the other well-known “shredders” on that label —ed).

 U should also mention another Midwestern Metal project of his called C.J.S.S.
 The name “CJSS” comes from the [last] names of the band members: Chastain, Jinkens, Sharp, and Skimmerhorn respectively.

 Having seen this band several times live in his hometown, I can certainly vouch for their kick-ass concerts and energetic performances.
 I would say between his two projects, he practically wrote the book on straight up American “Power” Metal.
 No gimmicks, no lipstick, no silly stage props, just straight up/well-crafted Metal songs delivered with impeccable musicianship by all members.
 These gents are the real-deal.